gajananan/integrity-shield-testscenario/03_policy-scenarios/05_CREATE_STABLE_POLICY_WITH_SIGN.md

     ```
 ### Expected Result:

-Above changes in Git repository will be synced by ACM Hub Cluster to update the changes in policy.
+Continue to check the expected results after a minute (Above changes in Git repository will be synced by ACM Hub Cluster to update the changes in policy.)
-After a minute, continue to check the expected results.

 [WebConsle-HUB]